-This modest building was constructed in 1970 to serve the Black Springs Volunteer Fire Department, which had been established in 1956.
+This modest building was constructed in 1970 to serve the Black Springs Volunteer Fire Department, which was officially established as a nonprofit in 1961.
+A.C.
+Jones filed the incorporation papers.
 By the late 1960s, a station in the neighborhood was an absolutely necessity.
 The Black Springs community had lost ten structures in ten years because the closest fire station was ten minutes away.

 The community was loaned a fire truck from the Nevada Division of Forestry with the stipulation that the apparatus would be housed in order to protect the pump from freezing in the winter.
 Black Springs Fire Chief William Lobster spearheaded the campaign to secure a new building, and in late 1969, the Office of Economic Opportunity offered to provide $1500 to build a fire house on county property at what was then known as the Black Springs Community Park.